 To help you prepare for and excel in telephone interviews, here are some tips and strategies from our expert recruiters at Allen Recruitment to boost your chances of landing the job.

-So firstly to the reasons behind this type of interview.
-The hiring manager may be based in a different location to the candidate so in this case a telephone interview is the most practical first step.
-For Customer Servicing or Sales roles employers may want to test a candidate’s ability to communicate well over the phone.
-In cases where there is a high volume of candidates, companies may use telephone interviews as a pre-screening method in order to develop a shortlist for 1st round face to face interviews.
+First, let’s look at the reasons behind this type of interview.
+The hiring manager may be based in a different location to the candidate, so in this case, a telephone interview is the most practical first step.
+For Customer Servicing or Sales roles, for example, employers may want to test a candidate’s ability to communicate well over the phone.
+In cases where there is a high volume of applicants, companies may use telephone interviews as a pre-screening method in order to develop a shortlist for the first round of face-to-face interviews.